 In a typical exclusion diet, the suspected food is removed from the diet for a set period, usually between 2 weeks and 2 months.
 If during this period the adverse reactions resolve, it becomes more likely that the culprit has been found.
 This can be further confirmed if it is then reintroduced and symptoms return.

 The doctor may recommend a skin test and/or a blood test to rule out a food allergy:

-The best current treatment for food intolerance is to either avoid certain foods or eat them less often and in smaller amounts, as well as taking some supplements that may help digestion.
+The best current treatment for food intolerance is to either avoid certain foods or eat them less often and in smaller amounts, as well as taking supplements that may help digestion.

-Some people find that if they stay off the culprit food for a while, they have no reaction when eating it again - this is known as tolerance.
+Some people find that if they stay off the specific food for a while, they have no reaction when eating it again - this is known as tolerance.
 Maintaining tolerance is often a question of knowing how long to abstain, and how much of it to eat when it is being reintroduced.